MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 -   Generating an assembly order to fulfill a sales line quantity by the demanded shipment date.

 ### <a name="assembling-items"></a>Assembling Items
 Assembly orders function in a similar way as works orders, expect the consumption and output is recorded and posted directly from the order.
-When the items are assembled to stock, the assembly worker has full access to all header and line fields.
+When the items are assembled to inventory, the assembly worker has full access to all header and line fields.
 When the items are assembled to an order where the quantity and date are promised to the customer, then certain fields on the assembly order are not editable.
 In that case, the assembly posting is performed from the warehouse shipment for the linked sales order.
 This section covers the following tasks.

--   Recording and posting assembly consumption and output to stock.
+-   Recording and posting assembly consumption and output to inventory.
 -   Accessing a warehouse shipment line from an ATO assembly order to record assembly work.
 -   Accessing an ATO assembly order from a warehouse shipment line to review the automatically entered data.

 ### <a name="shipping-assembly-items-from-stock-and-assembled-to-order"></a>Shipping Assembly Items, from Stock and Assembled to Order
 Special functionality exists to govern the shipping of assemble-to-order quantities.
 This section covers the following tasks:

--   Creating a warehouse pick for stock assembly items and for assembly components to be assembled before shipment.
+-   Creating a warehouse pick for inventory assembly items and for assembly components to be assembled before shipment.
 -   Registering warehouse picks for assembly components and then for assembly items.
 -   Accessing an assembly order from a warehouse shipment to review picked or consumed components.
 -   Shipping assemble-to-order quantities.
--   Shipping stock assembly items.
+-   Shipping inventory assembly items.

 ## <a name="roles"></a>Roles
 This walkthrough demonstrates tasks that are performed by the following user roles: